Lucia-Ningning/Adaptive_Fusion_RGBD_Saliency_Detection/README.md

 ## About
-This repository contains code for paper "Switch-based Multi-modal Fusion for RGB-D Salient Object Detection".
+This repository contains code for paper "Adaptive Fusion for RGB-D Salient Object Detection".

 ## Network architecture